MCPLookup/mcplookup/PROJECT_SPEC.md

 **This isn't just a discovery service.
 This is the infrastructure that makes AI tools as discoverable as web pages.**

+### **🌍 Open Standards, Not Monopolies**

+**Critical Context: We are at the React moment for AI tool discovery.** The first generation of MCP discovery will set the standard for all future generations - just like React became "effectively the last framework" because no new frameworks can gain enough adoption for AI training.

+**MCPLookup.org is designed to be:**
+- **🔓 Open Source**: Every line of code is public and forkable
+- **🌐 Standards-Based**: Using DNS and HTTP patterns anyone can implement
+- **🤝 Collaboration-Focused**: Working with industry leaders, not against them
+- **📡 Distribution-Ready**: Encouraging alternative implementations and private deployments

+**We welcome and encourage:**
+- Alternative implementations using our open standards
+- Private deployments for enterprise and government use
+- Competing solutions that push innovation forward
+- Industry collaboration to define better standards

+**The goal is not MCPLookup.org dominance, but open standard adoption that prevents future lock-in.**

 ---

 ## 🏗️ **SERVERLESS SYSTEM ARCHITECTURE**